-It’s been proven over and over again that customers would rather spend more on the product and have free shipping, than save on the product and spend more for shipping.
+It's been proven over and over again that customers would rather spend more on the product and have free shipping than save on the product and spend more on shipping.

 For inspiration, David Moth wrote a great article for Econsultancy with lots of examples on how to talk about your free delivery service.

 Make sure your "add to cart" system is super clear